 - Tru TV

-- Fox and NBC Regional Sports
+- Local Fox and NBC channels (in select markets)

-While you won’t be able to view ESPN for sports, you can still view several of the other leading sports networks.
+Despite the inability to view ESPN for sports, you can still view several of the other leading sports networks.
 And, you have more non-sports TV programming as well.

 You might also consider Sling Blue if you have multiple family members that want to watch TV at the same time.
 Sling Blue supports three multiple streaming devices at once.
 The Sling Orange package can only be streamed on one device at a time.